renatahodovan/picire/README.rst

 * ``-j <num>``: Defines the maximum number of parallel jobs.

-* ``--combine-loops``: The base algorithm had a dependency between subset and complement-based reduce loops, but because of the sequential nature of its implementation, it had no effect on efficiency.
-However, in parallel mode, this separation becomes a potential sub-optimality.
-With this option, the two reduce loops run combined for additional performance.
-Further details about the algorithm variants are available in the cited papers.

 * ``--complement-first``: For some input types, subset-based reduce is not as effective as the complement-based one (sometimes, aggressively removing too big parts of the input eliminates the interestingness as well).
 By default,